Azure/AML-Kubernetes/docs/troubleshooting.md

 See this [issue](https://github.com/volcano-sh/volcano/issues/1680).

 ### How to validate private workspace endpoint  <a name="valid-private-workspace"></a>
 If you setup private endpoint for your workspace, it's important to test its availability before using it.
 Otherwise, it may cause unknown errors, like installation errors.
 You can follow the steps below to test if the private workspace endpoint is available in your cluster.
+For how to setup private link with AzureML extension, please refer to [private link](./private-link.md)
 1. The format of private workspace endpoint should be like this ```{workspace_id}.workspace.{region}.api.azureml.ms```.
 You can find workspace id and region in your workspace portal or through ```az ml workspace``` command.
 1. Prepare a pod that can run ```curl``` and ```nslookup``` commands.
 If you have AzureML extension installed and enabled Inference features, azureml-fe pod is a good choice.
 1. Login into the pod.
 Taking azureml-fe as an example, you need to run ```kubectl exec -it -n azureml $(kubectl get pod -n azureml | grep azureml-fe | awk '{print $1}' | head -1) bash```